inex/ixp-manager-docs-md/docs/dev/docker.md

 Some recommended plugins from [the Xdebug documentation on remote debugging](https://xdebug.org/docs/remote) are these: [Firefox](https://addons.mozilla.org/en-GB/firefox/addon/xdebug-helper-for-firefox/), [Chrome](https://chrome.google.com/extensions/detail/eadndfjplgieldjbigjakmdgkmoaaaoc), [Safari](https://github.com/benmatselby/xdebug-toggler).
 It can also be enabled manually using a GET parameter - see the Xdebug documentation.

 The only required parameter is the session key.
-For PhpStorm, the default is `PHPSTORM` unless you have configured it different (see step 3 below).
+For PhpStorm, the default is `PHPSTORM` unless you have configured it differently (see step 3 below).

 The PHP Xdebug browser plugins allow you to enable debugging on a per request basis.
-See the Firefox link about for an example.
+See the Firefox link above to the plugin homepage for screenshots (as of 2018-01 at least).

 **3. Configure PhpStorm**

 PhpStorm have [their own documentation for Xdebug](https://www.jetbrains.com/help/phpstorm/configuring-xdebug.html).
-The short version to match the above is:
+The short version to match the above two steps is:

 * in PhpStorm, open *Preferences*
 * choose *Languages & Frameworks* -> *PHP* -> *Debug*.